Updated March 6, 2026.

 What Is A Coach?

-TL;DR: A coach supports you to set your most important goals, identify roadblocks, design actionable steps, and begin the journey to achieve those goals.
+TL;DR: Coaches focus on supporting you in the present moment as you set your most important goals, identify roadblocks, design actionable steps, and begin the journey to achieve those goals.

 When we first hear “coach,” a lot of us think of sports.
 So we think of an experienced person working with individuals or groups, teaching them to perform a set of skills in the coach’s preferred way.